Matt Hecht

 What The Elizabeth Dole Act Means For Home Care Agencies

-The Elizabeth Dole Act passed the House of Representatives on December 5th and is now progressing through the Senate, awaiting President Biden's signature to become law.
 While there has been considerable buzz surrounding the Act, and its importance is widely acknowledged, the direct impacts of the bill can be somewhat unclear when extracting details from its extensive text.

-So, what exactly does this mean for home care agencies and more specifically how will it affect agencies already working within the VA’s Community Care Network?
+So, what exactly does this mean for home care agencies and, more specifically, how will it affect agencies already working within the VA’s Community Care Network?

 Increased Expenditure Cap for Home Care